mendix/python-project-template/README.md

 * Security (`security` target), to run some automated security tooling (eg. Snyk) to reveal potential vurnelabilities in the application code itself or introduced by dependencies

+In addition to this we could introduce automated documentation generation in the created project, using [Sphinx](http://www.sphinx-doc.org/en/master/) via a `make docs` target.
+For this we will need some storage to be able to host the generated docs and push to it from Python projects upon a successful master build.